tansy/bcm/README.md

 - The libdivsufsort-lite library used is developed by Yuta Mori

 #### THANKS
-Special thanks to Yuta Mori, Matt Mahoney, Eugene Shelwien, Alexander Ratushnyak, Przemyslaw Skibinski and LovePimple.
+Special thanks to Yuta Mori, Matt Mahoney, Eugene Shelwien, Alexander Rhatushnyak, Przemyslaw Skibinski and LovePimple.